 As a Leverhulme Trust Doctoral Scholar in the Interdisciplinary Research on Infant Development programme, I am investigating the developmental precursors of social communication and knowledge transmission in early childhood.
 In one project, I am specifically interested in infants’ active use of communicative cues (such as social referencing and pointing) to seek information from others in situations of uncertainty and unequal distribution of knowledge.
 In another project, I am studying how young children learn new information through independent exploration and trust in others' testimony and what information they choose to transmit to an ignorant social partner.
-I plan to apply both behavioural and neuroimaging methodology to study these questions.
+I use behavioural, head-mounted eye-tracking and physiological methods to investigate these questions.

 Hoffmann, J. D., Ivcevic, Z., Zamora, G., Bazhydai, M., & Brackett, M. (2016).
 Intended persistence: Comparing academic and creative challenges in high school.
 Social Psychology of Education, 19(4), 793-814.